Thuy2017/FeatureBased_PPIExtraction/Readme.txt

-Before running our program, please add all the following library JAR files, which I don't upload here due to the constraint of the file content (up to 100MB/file): joda-time.jar joda-time-2.0-sources.jar porter-stemmer-1.4.jar
+Before running my program, please add all the following library JAR files, which I don't upload here due to the constraint of the file content (up to 100MB/file): joda-time.jar joda-time-2.0-sources.jar porter-stemmer-1.4.jar